 It’s like, where is the “balancing” point?
 How much of the original do you rehash without getting dreary?
 How many new developments do you add without compromising the original i.e. angering fans?

 In a rare example, Kung Fu Panda 2 not only found the right formula, it turned out even better than the original.
 In that episode, not only do we see a maturing Po, there was also substantial development in key supporting characters.
 I remember watching part 2 and thinking, wow, they got this one right.
 I felt 2 deserved an Oscar.

-The same formula is applied to Kung Fu Panda 3.
-Yet somehow, it no longer appeals as much.
-Maybe it’s the incessant lazy panda jokes, which are no longer charming or even believable, given Po is very much the equal of Shifu and the Furious Five.
-Or maybe it’s the bland antagonist, who has no other ambition except to conquer the kung fu world.
+The same formula is largely applied to Kung Fu Panda 3.
+Yet, somehow, it no longer appeals as much.
+Perhaps it’s because of the incessant lazy panda jokes, which are no longer charming or even believable, given Po is very much the equal of Shifu and the Furious Five.
+Or maybe it’s the bland antagonist, who has no other ambition other than to conquer the kung fu world.